Psycho (Anne-Marie and Aitch song): Background and release

 On 3 June 2022, Anne-Marie shared a snippet of the song's chorus to her TikTok.
 The audio became a trending sound, which led to Anne-Marie posting another snippet on 29 July.
 Anne-Marie performed the song for the first time during the Sziget Festival 2022.
-On 1 September 2022, Anne-Marie announced that "Psycho" with Aitch would be released on 9 September 2022, however, its release got postponed to 15 September due to the passing of Queen Elizabeth II.
+On 1 September 2022, Anne-Marie announced that "Psycho" with Aitch would be released on 9 September 2022, however, its release was postponed to 15 September due to the death of Queen Elizabeth II.
 It got premiered on the same day on BBC Radio 1's Future Sounds with Clara Amfo.

 Speaking about the song with Clara Amfo, Anne-Marie shared that "Psycho" was supposed to be a solo song, but after receiving a lot of comments on TikTok she decided to ask Aitch to make his own verse.
 "In the last writing camp, we did this song, and I just knew straight that this is the first one of the next bit of my life.
 And I just put it on TikTok.
 I didn't even ask anyone.
 But I did it and they (her label) were like, 'Oh, this is cool'.
 And then everyone started saying, 'Aitch, Aitch, Aitch, Aitch!'.
 So I messaged him and I was like, 'Seems as if people want you to do this song'.
 And he said, 'Yeah, let's do it.'
 And then that was it.”

 Anne-Marie explained that the song "was inspired by personal experience."
 She further added, "I was once in a situation where the guy I was seeing was gaslighting me when I suspected he was cheating on me, which he was (total mug)!
 It wasn’t ok and I called him out.
 This one’s for everyone out there who’s been in the same situation."